Disclaimer: Nothing in this article should be construed as legal or public health advice. Please always consult a knowledgeable professional advisor.

 Bring in the crowds

 An online digital booking system does more for a business than managing bookings.
-It can also act as a useful customer database for information, which can then be used to influence marketing.
+It also acts as a useful customer database for information.
+This can then be used to influence marketing.

-Letting people know live sporting events will be televised at a certain venue has the potential to draw in many customers, particularly if the venue is showing high-quality paid footage that they may not be able to access from home.
+Letting people know live sporting events will be televised at a certain venue has the potential to draw in a lot of customers.
+This is especially likely if the venue is showing matches that are behind paywalls.

 Social media is your ally when it comes to getting the message spread as far and wide as possible.
 Connect also with local influencers who can share news of your events with a wider audience.

 Even something as simple as advertising televised sports on Facebook, Instagram or other social media networks can help to boost your business.
 It lets as many people as possible know where to go when they want to watch the Wimbledon final, the Olympics or any other global sporting event.